webslicehq/go-style-guide/style.md

 ### Avoid Naked Parameters

 Naked parameters in function calls can hurt readability.
-Add C-style comments (`/* ... */`) for parameter names when their meaning is not obvious.
+When possible, replace naked types with custom types for more readable and type-safe code.
+This allows well documented, forward compatible new states for that parameter.

 <table>
 <thead><tr><th>Bad</th><th>Good</th></tr></thead>